appsquickly/frankencover.it/README.md

 # Now Produce Test Coverage Report
 groovy http://appsquickly.github.io/FrankenCover/with -source-dir MyProject/Source -required-coverage 85
-#Above we are setting the required coverage to 85%.
-The build will fail if coverage falls below this value.
+#Above we set required coverage to 85%.
+Build fails if coverage falls below this value.
 ```

 . . this ensures using an update to date version.